cert-manager/website/content/docs/installation/best-practice.md

 Or, if the leader Pod encounters an unexpected deadlock.

 There is little justification for using more than 2 replicas of these components.
-Further replicas *may* add a degree of resilience if you have the luxury of sufficient Nodes with sufficient CPU and memory to accommodate additional standby replicas.

 ### webhook